tuijalei/12-lead-ecg-classifier/README.md

 Consider checking the `configs` directory for yaml configurations:

 * Yaml files in the `training` directory are used to train a model
-* Yaml files in the `predicting` directory are used for predictions and evaluation
+* Yaml files in the `predicting` directory are used to test and evaluate a model

-Two notebooks are available for creating training and testing yaml files based on the data splitting performed with the script `create_data_split_csvs.py`: [Yaml files of Database-wise Split for Training and Prediction](/notebooks/2_physionet_DBwise_yaml_files.ipynb) and [Yaml files of Stratified Split for Training and Prediction](/notebooks/2_physionet_stratified_yaml_files.ipynb).
+Two notebooks are available for creating training and testing yaml files based on the data splitting performed with the `create_data_split_csvs.py` script: [Yaml files of database-wise split for training and testing](/notebooks/2_physionet_DBwise_yaml_files.ipynb) and [Yaml files of stratified split for training and testing](/notebooks/2_physionet_stratified_yaml_files.ipynb).
 Be sure to perform the data splitting first.

 1) To split the data for the model to use in training and testing, you'll need the following command